-Completing alcohol and drug rehab in Raleigh is just the first step in a recovery process that lasts a lifetime.
+Completing alcohol and drug rehab in Charlotte is just the first step in a recovery process that lasts a lifetime.
 Maintaining sobriety takes commitment, determination and the support of loved ones.

 If you know someone in recovery, here are six ways you can offer encouragement to motivate them to stay sober: